epsi-rns/AlumniBook-SF/README.md

 ## Goal

-*	Simple Questionnaire Based Data Entry, rewritten on Symfony.
+*	Simple questionnaire-based data-entry, rewritten on Symfony.
 *	Learn, share, and get rid of legacy version.